input-output-hk/haskell.nix/docs/tutorials/materialization.md

 /nix/store/rnfz66v7k8i38c8rsmchzsyqjrmrbdpk-hlint-2.2.11-exe-hlint
 ```

-To capture the nix we can do something like:
+To capture the Nix expressions we can do something like:

 ```nix
 let inherit (import ./. {}) sources nixpkgsArgs;